Skip to main content

 00:12:03:05 – 00:12:25:25

 I want to build off of what Michelle just said.
 You know, we have a huge need for compassion, empathy, understanding.
-I would put that on a larger bucket, would be like the call is people want to feel supported and support means giving me the tools, giving me the skills, giving me the understanding and giving me the flex.
+I would put that under a larger bucket, what we like to call support.
+People want to feel supported and support means giving me the tools, giving me the skills, giving me the understanding and giving me the flex.
 Giving me the space to learn.

 00:12:26:03 – 00:12:49:22

 Meet me where I am.
 That’s support.
-There’s another dimension which is job, right?
-How are you giving me the confidence and helping me expand my horizons?
+There’s another dimension which is to challenge, right?
+How are you giving me confidence, and helping me expand my horizons?
 Think beyond my comfort zone.
 But you can only challenge me if you support me too.
-You can’t just challenge me enough support.
-So the more I can support you, the more I feel.
+You can’t just challenge me and not support me.
+So, the more I can support you, the more I feel

 00:12:49:23 – 00:13:15:17

 I can also challenge you to accomplish more.
 And I’ll tell you why this is important.
-Because if I first markets open this transformative change, sometimes there’s a tendency to go into what you would call a defensive posture.
+Because in adverse markets, or when there is transformative change, sometimes there’s a tendency to go into what you would call a defensive posture.
 Right.
-Playing not to lose the support systems and sometimes the best time to get ahead of markets and competition is uncertain times because everybody’s playing defense.
+Playing not to lose the support systems and sometimes the best time to get ahead of markets and competition is uncertain times, because everybody’s playing defense.

 00:13:15:19 – 00:13:34:28